Buying Land in Spain: Things You Need To Know

 Suelo Urbanizable

-Suelo Urbanizable or Developable land is land that is suitable for urban development, that is, it can be utilized in an urban transition.
+Suelo Urbanizable or Developable land is land that is suitable for urban development.
 This type of land is still non-urbanized, but you can expect that in the future it will be.
 This means that in the future infrastructures such as water supply systems, electricity networks, sewage systems, drainage networks, road access will be needed.

 In other words, likely the municipality will integrate them into an urbanization strategy, although they are not yet included in one.
 The owner of developable land has to pay for the urban transformation action of the land if the municipality decides to urbanize it.